ChrysanthiKosifaki/Flow-Computation-and-Pattern-Searching/README.md

-# Flow Computation in Temporal Networks
+# Flow Computation in Temporal Interaction Networks
-Flow Computation in Temporal Networks
+Flow Computation in Temporal Interaction Networks

 Instructions for compiling and running the code